Skip to content

 Function Pointers and the Callback Pattern

-If pointers are the most powerful feature of C, then function pointers are the part of the pointer world most likely to send your blood pressure through the roof.
-But honestly, once you grasp them, you will find that they are one of the few mechanisms in C that let you write code "so flexible it doesn't feel like C"—callbacks, event-driven design, the strategy pattern; these concepts sound like they belong to high-level languages, but in C, they all rely on function pointers to make them happen.
+If pointers are the most powerful feature of C, then function pointers are arguably the most blood-pressure-raising aspect of the pointer world.
+But honestly, once you master them, you will find they are one of the few mechanisms in C that allow you to write code that is "flexible enough to not feel like C"—callbacks, event-driven programming, the strategy pattern; these concepts that sound like they belong in high-level languages are all supported in C thanks to function pointers.

-In previous tutorials, we systematically covered various uses of pointers.
-Now, we will tackle the tough nut that is function pointers.
-We will start with declaration syntax and basic usage, move on to arrays of function pointers and the callback pattern, and finally look at the comfortable improvements C++ has made in this direction.
+We have systematically covered various pointer usages in previous tutorials.
+In this chapter, we will tackle this hard nut: function pointers.
+We will start with declarations and basic usage, move on to arrays of function pointers and the callback pattern, and finally look at the comfortable improvements C++ has made in this area.

 Learning Objectives